 “The body–mind link is undeniable, with our thoughts and emotions having a neurobiological impact on our brain’s function and also our body’s way of functioning.
-Often with better mental health our physiology also improves.
+When our mental health improves, often our physiology also improves.”